code-423n4/2023-11-shellprotocol/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 * Deploying an adapter with invalid parameters
-* Integrating with a malicious primitive may result in harmful behavior, but is only limited to the scope of the user and primitive's balances
+* Integrating with a malicious primitive may result in harmful behavior due to lack of re-entrancy checks

 # Overview